-- (a) cash (insured at all times by the Federal Deposit Insurance Corporation or otherwise collateralized with obligations described in paragraph (b) below), or - (b) direct obligations of (including obligations issued or held in book entry form on the books of) the Department of the Treasury of the United States of America.
+(a) cash (insured at all times by the Federal Deposit Insurance Corporation or otherwise collateralized with obligations described in paragraph (b) below), or

+(b) direct obligations of (including obligations issued or held in book entry form on the books of) the Department of the Treasury of the United States of America.

-"Interest Payment Date" shall mean (a) any date on which interest is stated to be due on the Bonds or Additional Secured Indebtedness: and (b) any date on which interest becomes due thereon on account of early redemption thereof or on account of the happening of an event which under the terms of the Bonds or Additional Secured Indebtedness, requires a payment of interest to be made thereon.
+"Interest Payment Date" shall mean (a) any date on which interest is stated to be due on the Bonds or Additional Secured Indebtedness; and (b) any date on which interest becomes due thereon on account of early redemption thereof or on account of the happening of an event which under the terms of the Bonds or Additional Secured Indebtedness, requires a payment of interest to be made thereon.

-"Intergovernmental Agreement" shall mean the Intergovernmental Project Agreement (Stadium Project) dated February 29, 1996, by and between the Metropolitan Government and the Authority.
+"Intergovernmental Project Agreement" shall mean the Intergovernmental Project Agreement (Arena Project), dated September 17, 1996, by and between the Metropolitan Government and the Authority, as amended from time to time.